 If you overcontribute, you might have to pay extra taxes.
 Once the mistake has been corrected, you'll get some new tax forms from HR.

 You'll also receive a 1099-R for the distribution of earnings tied to your overcontribution.
-You'll receive this in January of the year following the year the overcontribution was paid back.
+You'll receive this in January of the year following the year in which the overcontribution was repaid.

-That 1099-R might be a much higher amount (meaning more taxes) if you don't catch and correct the overcontribution error before tax day of the year following the overcontribution.
-That's because the IRS says that for corrections after that deadline, the overcontribution "is not included in the employee's cost basis in figuring the taxable amount of any eventual benefits or distributions under the plan."
+That 1099-R might be a much higher amount (meaning more taxes) if you don't catch and correct the overcontribution error before Tax Day of the year following the overcontribution.
+That's because the IRS says that for corrections after the deadline, the overcontribution "is not included in the employee's cost basis in figuring the taxable amount of any eventual benefits or distributions under the plan."

 In other words, instead of the 1099-R reflecting just the earnings on the overcontribution, it'll reflect the total distribution, including the initial overcontribution.
 That means you effectively get taxed twice on that income -- once in the year you earned it and again in the year you corrected the overcontribution.